Phonics and Spelling

 - A review of what was taught in session

-Phonics skills are also applied in Weekly Guided Reading sessions English lessons when writing
+Phonics skills are also applied in Weekly Guided Reading sessions and English lessons when writing

 Children learn the following chants to support their phonics learning: